yellowstonegames/SquidLib/squidlib/README.md

 -   Several fonts provided as resources, some narrow, some square, for unicode line drawing to work out-of-the-box
   -   Multiple fonts use a distance field effect, allowing them to be scaled and stretched smoothly
   -   The distance field fonts are difficult to make yourself, so lots are provided in the assets folder or zip file
+    -    Less-common but higher-quality MSDF fonts are distributed as well, though there aren't as many
   -   GDXMarkup allows text to be written with tags to specify color, bold and/or italic formatting (the last two use special fonts)
 -   Multiple grids of different configurations can be used simultaneously in the same display
 -   Multiple grids of different configurations can be overlaid allowing for transparency effects